Skip to main content

 Can I get coverage if my manufactured home is older?

 Yes, but options may be more limited for older homes, especially those built before 1976 (pre-HUD code).
 Some insurers won't cover very old units or may only offer actual cash value coverage.
-We work with carriers that specialize in manufactured homes and can often find coverage for older homes that other agencies can't place.
+We work with carriers that specialize in manufactured homes, including options that may be available for older units.

 Important Information